 In this Dell XPS 13 (2020) review, we'll tell you all about the most recent iteration of the XPS 13 that is scoring major points in our best laptops guide.

-As usual with Dell, a variety of configurations are available, so you can spec out the Dell XPS 13 to suit your needs and the amount you're wanting to pay.
-Even at the low end of the options though, we're talking about a laptop with premium build and a premium price.
+As usual with Dell, this stunning laptop is available with a variety of configurations, so you can spec out the Dell XPS 13 to suit your needs and the amount you're willing to pay.
+Even at the low end of the options though, we're talking about a laptop with a premium build and a premium price.

 If you own a 2019 XPS 13, there are no compelling reasons to upgrade: the new model is slightly smaller overall , with a slightly bigger screen and a slightly larger keyboard.
 While the CPUs are largely the same, the internal graphics get a small boost on the new editions.